oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ```

-If you run into situations where a new domain that is created after its namespace is deleted and recreated does not come up successfully, you can restart the operator pod using the following two approaches.
+If you run into situations where a new domain that is created after its namespace is deleted and recreated
+does not come up successfully, you can restart the operator pod as shown in the following examples, where
+the operator itself is running in the namespace `weblogic-operator-namespace` with a release name
+of `weblogic-operator`.

 * Killing the operator pod, and let Kubernetes restart it

-Here is an example command of killing an introspector pod, where `weblogic-operator` is the release name, and the operator itself is running in the namespace `weblogic-operator-namespace`.
 ```
 $ kubectl delete pod/weblogic-operator-65b95bc5b5-jw4hh -n weblogic-operator-namespace
 ```

 * Scaling the operator deployment to `0` and then back to `1` by changing the value of the `replicas`.
-Here are example commands to do the scaling, where `weblogic-operator` is the release name, and the operator itself is running in the namespace `weblogic-operator-namespace`.

 ```
 $ kubectl scale deployment.apps/weblogic-operator -n weblogic-operator-namespace --replicas=0